Code of Practice

 - Course fees will be refunded where a course does not proceed.
 Please refer to our refund policy

 - Students will be given every opportunity to achieve a satisfactory learning outcome including the development of educational pathways.
-Where we cannot assist, referral to other agencies will be made.
+Where North Coast Community College cannot assist, referral to other agencies will be made.

 - Maintaining sound financial management practices.